Revisiting the October Revolution and the Communist Idea

-To its adherents the Russian Revolution of October 1917 (October) stands as the single most important emancipatory event in human history — of greater importance than the Reformation or the American and French revolutions preceding it in that it went further than religious or political emancipation to engender social emancipation; and with it an end to the exploitation of man by man which describes the human condition fashioned under capitalism.
+To its adherents the Russian Revolution of October 1917 (October) stands as the single most important emancipatory event in human history — of greater importance than the Reformation or the American and French revolutions preceding it, in that it went further than religious or political emancipation to engender social emancipation; and with it an end to the exploitation of man by man which describes the human condition fashioned under capitalism.

 To its detractors October ushered in a dark night of communist tyranny under which, per Marx, all that was holy was profaned and all that was solid melted into air.
-In this rendering October is considered, along with fascism, to have been part of a Counter-Enlightenment impulse, one that arrived as the harbinger of a new dark age.
+In this rendering October is considered, along with fascism, to have been part of a counter-Enlightenment impulse, one that arrived as the harbinger of a new dark age.

-In his estimable work, Enlightenment’s Wake, conservative English philosopher John Gray dispels not only the attempt to establish a synthesis between communism and fascism, whose relationship could only ever be antagonistic, but also the attempt to create ideological and moral distance between communism and a European Enlightenment that gave the world the universality of liberal democracy, regardless of culture or tradition, as the non-negotiable arbiter of civilization and progress.
+In his estimable work, Enlightenment’s Wake, conservative English philosopher John Gray dispels not only the attempt to establish a synthesis between communism and fascism, whose relationship could only ever be antagonistic, but also the attempt to create ideological and moral distance between communism and a European Enlightenment that gave the world the universality of liberal democracy, regardless of culture or tradition, as the non-negotiable arbiter of civilisation and human progress.

 As Gray argues: “Soviet communism did not emanate from a Russian monastery…It was a quintessentially Western and European enlightenment ideology.”